chrishtr/rendering/stylesheet-loading-behavior.md

   * Blocks Painting DOM Elements on obtaining external style sheets declared as a descendant of `<head>`, except for those declared via [`@import`](https://developer.mozilla.org/en-US/docs/Web/CSS/@import) within another style sheet.
   * Any Forced Style Recalc results in FOUC, even if the parser is still proceessing the `<head>`.
   * rAF callbacks begin running immediately once the page starts loading, even before Painting DOM Elements occurs.
   * FOUC-avoidance strategy: put all critical style sheets in the `<head>`; don't use `@import`; dont force style recalc during load.
-Non-critical style sheets should be put in `<body>` and before all DOM that they apply to, and can be followed by an empty script block to force the parser to block on style sheet load.
+Non-critical style sheets should be put in `<body>` and before all DOM that they apply to, and can be followed by an empty script block (with a space between the opening and closing tags) to force the parser to block on style sheet load.

 # WebKit
-  * Blocks Painting DOM Elements that are parser-inserted on obtaining any style sheets that are not yet obtained at the time of insertion.
+  * Blocks Painting new DOM Elements that are parser-inserted on obtaining any style sheets that are not yet obtained at the time of insertion.
 This is true regadless of whether the element was a descendant of `<head>` or
     `<body>`, and includes style sheets declared in `@import` from another style sheet.
   * Forced Style Recalc does not result in Painting DOM Elements, but there are some buggy edge cases.
   * rAF callbacks begin running immediately once the page starts loading, even before Painting DOM Elements starts.
   * FOUC-avoidance strategy: put all critical style sheets in the `<head>`; don't force style recalc during load.
 Non-critical style sheets should be put in `<body>`, and before all DOM that they apply to.
-To ensure maximum progressiveness of rendering, they can be followed by an empty script block to force the parser to block on style sheet load.
+To ensure maximum progressiveness of rendering and bypass a few edge cases, they can be followed by an empty script block to force the parser to block on style sheet load.

 # Edge
   * Blocks Painting DOM Elements on obtaining all style sheets declared as a descendant of `<head>`, including those declared via `@import` within another style sheet.